Amid slow vote count, Honduran leftist Castro eyes victory with big lead | Politics

 Despite such resistance to re-election, a top court packed with President Hernandez's allies later changed the constitution to allow him a second term.
 On Monday, Castro thanked Venezuelan President Nicolas Maduro on Twitter for a message congratulating her.

-The election took place against a backdrop of poverty exacerbated by the coronavirus pandemic, adding to anger fueled by scandals - all of which have contributed to a record exodus of U.S.-bound migrants.
+The vote took place against a backdrop of poverty exacerbated by the coronavirus pandemic, adding to anger fueled by scandals - all of which helped spur a record exodus of U.S.-bound migrants.
 Castro, who sought the presidency twice earlier, including a short run in 2017 before she stood down to back another candidate, seized on the unpopularity of outgoing Hernandez.

-The National Party's candidate, Asfura, was at pains to keep his distance from the president during the election campaign.
+The National Party's candidate, Asfura, kept his distance from the president during the election campaign.
 Asfura urged voters to show patience in a social media post, but stopped short of conceding.

-The fate of Honduras' 128-member Congress remained up in the air with no results published as of Monday afternoon.
-If the National Party keeps control, it could complicate life for a Castro administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)